We may earn money or products from the companies mentioned in this post.

 Jackson Hole, Wyoming is one of the coldest places we’ve ever traveled.
 The cold air tends to settle down into the valley and just stay there.
 There may be a good 20 degree difference between the top of the mountain and the valley floor.
 But you’ll be fine as long as you dress for the conditions.
 Even if you aren’t skiing, you will want to invest in a few key apparel pieces that skiers wear to stay warm.

 There is a saying in Jackson Hole, Wyoming that the billionaires are driving out the millionaires.
 While the quote is referring to the real estate trend in Jackson, it is also an indicator that Jackson Hole is not cheap.
+In fact, it is known as one of the most expensive ski resorts in the United States.
 While it is possible not to blow your budget in Jackson Hole, you will want to be selective of your activities, your lodging, and your dining options.